ntnguyen-so/AdapAD_alg/README.md

 	|- 01_development_progress: experimental results of AdapAD v0.2 on the benchmark data.
 	|- 02_compare_training_size: experimental results when we attempted to increase training size of semi-supervised algorithms during the benchmark study stage (see Section 2.1 in the paper).

-## Usage
-Details on usage of the algorithm will be updated by the end of December, 2024.